SRMO is a full service firm

 We handle trial and appellate proceedings.
 Our lawyers are trained to study the art of trial, and to develop their writing skills and a “to-the-point” writing style for appellate practice.

-We are also active in international arbitration, the most active matter to date being our firm’s work as Philippine counsel for German airport operator Fraport, which has successfully pursued investment arbitration under the World Bank’s International Centre for Settlement of Investment Disputes (ICSID) process.
+We are also active in international and domestic arbitrations.
+In international arbitration- our law firm acted as Philippine counsel for German airport operator Fraport, which pursued investment arbitration under the World Bank’s International Centre for Settlement of Investment Disputes (ICSID) process.
+In domestic arbitration, our law firm handles cases before the Philippine Dispute Resolution Center, Inc. (PDRCI) and the Construction Industry Arbitration Commission (CIAC).

 Aviation and Maritime Law Practice Group

 Contact Attys.
-Mario V. Andres, Carlos M. Natividad or Jose P. Crisostomo, Jr.
+Carlos M. Natividad or Jose P. Crisostomo, Jr.

 A specialized litigation practice involving airlines, airline insurers and reinsurers, and maritime claims.
 Our lawyers have developed both experience and expertise in applying specific provisions of civil law requiring “extraordinary diligence in the transportation of goods and passengers,” international treaties such as the Warsaw Convention and special laws like the Carriage of Goods by Sea Act (COGSA).
 We defend our clients from claims as grave as those arising from injury and death in an air carriage or sea passage, as well as those arising from delay, damage to and loss of passenger baggage or cargo, and passengers getting “bumped-off” from flights.